fusionjs/fusionjs/fusion-plugin-universal-events/README.md

 It's useful for when you want to collect data about user actions or other metrics, and send them in bulk to the server to minimize the number of HTTP requests.

-For convenience, this plugin automatically flushes its queue on page unload.
+For convenience, this plugin automatically flushes its queue before page unload on `document.visibilityState === 'hidden'`.

 If you need to use the universal event emitter from React, use [`fusion-plugin-universal-events-react`](https://github.com/fusionjs/fusion-plugin-universal-events-react)